LeahRoberts/GemSim_CIRQUE/README.md

 6. 1819000..1822000 (3000 bp)

 Need to create extra genomes where these regions are inverted (reverse complemented).
 Then, need to generate pseudo-references that have 1000 bp flanking region.
+This can be done with the newly generated CIRQUE_create_reference.py script.